 “Identity in Disguise”:

-“Transformation” in American Born Chinese
+“Transformation” in American Born Chinese [Great header and title]

 Since the gold rush to present-day society, many Chinese have immigrated into America.
 Just as many minority groups in the USA, Chinese Americans find this country full of opportunity yet challenging.
 Due to some political reason such as the Chinese Exclusion Act signed in 1882, together with the social, cultural reason, Chinese American has a long history struggling with racism.
 It seems easy to list all those oversimplified labels on Chinese American and define "who they are".
 However, when stepping into Chinese American's shoes, the process of forming self-identification is everything but easy.
 In the graphic novel, American Born Chinese, Gene Luen Yang provides us an insight into Jin Wang's adolescent development and ethnic identity formation.
+[Give SAs: what are the stages of his identity formation] [Actually, you could probably omit your entire first paragraph and just start with the next one.]

 American Born Chinese has three intertwined storylines.
 The core storyline traces Jin Wang's childhood and life in middle school as an American born Chinese.
 Another one retells the old Chinese legend of Monkey King.
-The third storyline depicts the story of a white American boy Danny whose life is messed up with the visit of his stereotypical Chinese cousin Chin-Kee.
+The third storyline depicts the story of a white American boy Danny whose life is messed up [colloquial] with the visit of his stereotypical Chinese cousin Chin-Kee.
 Those three storylines integrate into the major one which is Jin Wang's growth story.
 Throughout the novel, the idea of "transform" is conveyed to indicate Jin Wang's adolescent development and his ethnic identity formation, which are not easy and even painful.
+[OK, no need to bold your Thesis]